Algaecide

 If you have a mesh cover, you might need to add algaecide again in spring.
 This fights algae from debris.
 Closing your pool right away protects it from stains and corrosion.

 Don’t forget to balance your pool chemicals before closing.
 This stops algae, stains, and long spring clearing times.
-Effective closing chemicals are key for a clear start in spring.
+Effective closing chemicals are key to a clear start in spring.

 When to Use Algaecide